 This article tells a bit about the components used, and also provides some background facts and basic knowledge about digitizing.
+My digitizing box consists of five components:

 Table of contents